 Note: Sport and Recreation Victoria are doing great work on inclusion and have produced a useful handbook.

-Professor Simon Darcy, who will be speaking at the UD Conference in August, has co-authored a paper on the barriers to participation in sport.
+Professor Simon Darcy has co-authored a paper on the barriers to participation in sport.
 While the article is somewhat technical with statistical analyses, the methodology is a valuable model for researching the barriers encountered by people with disability in other contexts.
 Needless to say, the barriers were found to be complex, but where physical access is available, the efforts must now go to the customer service and membership side of sport.

 Enabling Inclusive Sport Participation: Effects of Disability and Support Needs on Constraints to Sport Participation, by Simon Darcy, Daniel John Lock and Tracey Taylor is published by Leisure Sciences.
+The pre-published pdf is available on the site.
 Those with access to Research Gate can download the full paper.

 The Victorian Department of Sport and Recreation has produced an informative six minute video presented by an architect.
 It presents the case for universal design in the built environment and showcases what has been achieved by thinking and designing universally.This video is a good reference for explaining universal design to the uninitiated making the point that you don’t have to be a specialist designer to think and design inclusively.